Pfizer CEO says company will know if vaccine works by end of October

 "We started already manufacturing and we have already manufactured hundreds of thousands of doses, so just in case we have a good study readout, conclusive and FDA, plus the advisory committee feels comfortable that we will be ready," he said.

-Pfizer, which has partnered with BioNtech on its coronavirus vaccine, has begun enrolling 30,000 people in its Phase 3 vaccine trial but is looking to expand its enrollment to 44,000.
+Pfizer, which has partnered with BioNtech on its coronavirus vaccine, has begun enrolling 30,000 people in its phase three vaccine trial but is looking to expand its enrollment to 44,000.
 Bourla said the decision to increase the number of participants stems from its desire to expand to more vulnerable populations.

 "We go to younger people.
 Right now, the study recruits from 18 to 85.
 Now we will go to 16 years old," he said.
 "Also, we will go to people with special conditions, chronic conditions like HIV patients, but also we will try to use it to increase the diversity of the population."

-While Pfizer is one of several companies currently enrolling participants in its Phase 3 vaccine trial, it is the only U.S.-based pharmaceutical company that has rejected federal dollars for its vaccine candidate.
+While Pfizer is one of several companies currently enrolling participants in its phase three vaccine trial, it is the only U.S.-based pharmaceutical company that has rejected federal dollars for its vaccine candidate.

 Bourla acknowledged that if its coronavirus vaccine fails, Pfizer will absorb the financial hit.
 But he said he decided not to accept government funding for vaccine development to shield the pharmaceutical giant from politics.